 "Doctor?" she called, pushing the doors open.
 As she entered, the Doctor swiveled around in his chair to face her.
 He was in his fourth regeneration, and was wearing a white shirt with the sleeves rolled up and a pair of sunglasses.

 "Good morning, Tegan," he said.
 He put his feet up on the desk and leaned back in his chair.
 "We've got a new case this morning.
 Someone's stolen a sack of plaster from a construction site."

 "I suspect the Master," he told her.

 "The Master?
 Why would he want plaster?"
+The Doctor shrugged.

 "I don't know, Tegan, but it's sure to end up a disaster.
 We've got to move faster."

 "Faster than the Master with plaster?"